MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 Designing and tuning these update functions was a lot of fun, and I was able to test out a lot of ideas and play with different interactions.
 I didn't make use of syntax macros or anything as fancy as that, but the experience was a lot like that of building a system by first building a "Domain Specific Language" which encodes the shared behaviors and invariants of the system, and then scripting its inhabitants in that simplified DSL.

-Another thing to note here is that the update methods, which hold so much of the gameplay logic, are run thousands of time per frame!
+Another thing to note here is that these update functions, which hold so much of the gameplay logic, are run thousands of time per frame!
 This means that they're simultaneously critical to the feel of the game, _and_ are some of the hottest lines of code in the project.
 Rust's commitment to enabling expressive, high level code without invisible performance cliffs really allowed me to write the logic how I wanted to write it, without accidentally causing a bunch of slow heap allocation or writing code that a JIT will capriciously decide not to optimize.
 It's probably possible that there are people out there who could carefully craft some high-performance javascript that would be competitive with my Rust code, but I was able to mostly "just code" and not worry too much about performance.

 Zero cost abstractions!